Yuropa/Into-Frame/README.md

 > **Note:** The setup script downloads all required models automatically.
 If that step fails (e.g. missing Hugging Face access for gated models), you can re-run the download manually:
 > ```bash
 > ./frame.sh download
+> # or with a specific config:
+> ./frame.sh download --config server/config_alt.yaml
 > ```

 ### 2. Start the Generation Server